WP-Grogu/ObjectPress/readme.md

 # WP-Grogu/ObjectPress

 A PHP Library to enhance Wordpress in a Object-Oriented way.
-Manage PostTypes, Taxonomies, Roles, Eloquent Models, WP-CLI Commands and event more, using PSR-4 classes and modern development tools.
+Manage PostTypes, Taxonomies, Roles, Eloquent Models, WP-CLI Commands and even more, using PSR-4 classes and modern development tools.

 ## Documentation